-My favorite GO-TO recipe for my signature tacos!
+My favorite GO-TO recipe for my signature Chipotle Pork Tacos!
 These are packed with spicy flavor thanks to the addition of chipotle powder, and topped with homemade crunchy pickled radishes & jalapenos for a tangy bite!

-I hold Taco Tuesday in my house religiously every single week.
+I hold Taco Tuesday at my house religiously every single week.

 To be honest, I secretly call these “Man-Catcher Tacos” in my head, I just didn’t know if that would be an appropriate name to use for my title, ha!
 Let me explain.
 The first time I came up with these, I was making dinner for my boyfriend at the time, and he thought they were the best thing to ever touch his lips, and every Tuesday he would ask when could I make “those bomb tacos” again.
 So ladies, if you’re looking to snatch up a hunk of your own, make him these.
 Let me just warn you, he may follow up his first bite with the question, “When can we move in together?”